How good is your Laplace approximation of the Bayesian posterior? Finite-sample computable error bounds for a variety of useful divergences: Setup, assumptions and notation

 Our bounds will be derived for two types of approximations.
 The first type is what we call the \textit{MAP-centric approach}.
 Within this approach, $\mathcal{L}(\sqrt{n}(\postparam-\map))$ is approximated by $\mathcal{N}(0,\postfisherinformation(\map)^{-1})$.
 On the other hand, what we call the \textit{MLE-centric approach} is the approximation of $\mathcal{L}(\sqrt{n}(\postparam-\mle))$ by $\mathcal{N}(0,\fisherinformation(\mle)^{-1})$.
 The \textit{MLE-centric} approach is similar to the classical Bernstein--von Mises Theorem (see \Cref{sec:bvm} for details).
-The approximation it yields is with a Gaussian distribution whose parameters depend only on the likelihood while ignoring the prior completely.
+The approximation it yields is a Gaussian distribution whose parameters depend only on the likelihood while ignoring the prior completely.
 The \textit{MAP-centric} approach is arguably more popular and standard among practitioners using the Laplace approximation.
 The approximating Gaussian's parameters depend on the posterior, thus depending on the prior as well.
 Thus, this approximation may be expected to be more accurate for many commonly used models.
 We derive our results for both approaches in order to make them applicable in a variety of circumstances.
-Indeed, our bounds can be used by practitioners who are interested in assessing the applicability of one of those approximation approaches in real-life circumstances.
-At the same time, we believe they are also interesting for researchers who study theoretical aspects of Bernstein--von Mises - type results.
+Indeed, our bounds can be used by practitioners who are interested in assessing the applicability of one of those approximation approaches.
+At the same time, we believe they are also interesting for researchers who study theoretical aspects of Bayesian Central Limit Theorems.

 The bounds we obtain are on the following distances: \begin{enumerate} \item The Total Variation (TV) distance, which, for two probability measures $\nu_1$ and $\nu_2$ on a measurable space $(\Omega,\mathcal{F})$ is defined by \item The 1-Wasserstein distance, which, for probability measures $\nu_1$ and $\nu_2$ and the set $\Gamma(\nu_1,\nu_2)$ of all couplings between them, is defined by